lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 “No worries.
 Then just share whatever you still remember.
 How did you actually use the offsets in your project?
 What was the scenario like?”

+inteviewer: how you write your components.
+interviewee: "i dont' undertand this question, what do you expect me to answer"
+inteviewer:
+    If you’ve worked extensively on frontend projects, you should have developed a sense of what makes a component well‑written versus problematic.

+    I’m asking you to share your perspective: what practices do you consider ‘good’ when writing components, and what pitfalls have you learned to avoid?​

+    I’m less interested in listing frameworks or syntax, and more interested in whether you’ve reflected on your own work—because true experience comes from paying attention to what works and what doesn’t, not just from having done the work.

 #### Example 6
 This is a technical interview for a IT Level2 role.
 The candidate claims hands-on experience with Kafka, but struggles when asked about delivery guarantees.
 The interviewer probes deeper after receiving a vague or overconfident response.